 Action Code Action Name Performance Measure 5.3.4.1 The plant committee to complete reviews on plant usage making suggestion on turn over, purchase and replacement to achieve maximum value for money outcomes.
 This is to include risk assessments.
 Plant purchases are within budget and plant is maintained within specified parameters to enable sound operations of the council.
-5.3.4.2 Tourism attractions are managed and are sustainable with future enhancements progressed as budget permits.
-Maintenance contracts are current.
-Existing contract to expire xx / xx / xxxx Management and maintenance manuals completed by consultant
+5.3.4.2 Tourism attractions are managed sustainably through maintenance contracts; with future enhancements progressed as budgets permit Management and maintenance manuals completed by consultant